 A CrossBox Server is used to facilitate building and debugging Elements projects on operating systems other than that used by the developer.
 For example, a developer working on Windows might want to debug a Mac or Linux app, or a developer working in Fire on Mac might want to run an application on a Windows or Linux host for debugging.

-CrossBox in Visual Studio
+- Connecting to CrossBox 2 from Visual Studio